SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

     "id": "5995f25708813b0001f99393",
     "name": "cinemaenthousia",
     "email": "enthousiast@example.com",
-    "phonenumber": "+31698765432",
     "password": "abcd1234",
-    "notifications": [
-        "FBM"
-    ],
-    "apikey": "rSE0cKPgwwTnxnSVx9EzJGPUhS6qcdP6TChk5NWOZ8escVCbA194fMurxJJPE51z"
+    "apikey": "rSE0cKPgwwTnxnSVx9EzJGPUhS6qcdP6TChk5NWOZ8escVCbA194fMurxJJPE51z",
+    "gcm-registration-tokens": []
 }
 ```
-The fields `name`, `email`, `phonenumber` and `password` are provided by the user at registration.
+The fields `name`, `email`, and `password` are provided by the user at registration.
 Later the user can update these fields.
 The user is uniquely identified by its `id` that is generated when the user is registered.
 The `apikey` is used to authenticate the user in all requets that need to be authenticated.

 There are some extra rules for userdata that apply to all users:
 - [x] `name`, `email`, `phonenumber`, `password` and `notifications` are required and thus cannot be null.
 - [x] `name` must be between 4 and 16 charcters and only contains letters (a-z) and numbers (0-9), but no capital letters (A-Z).
 The first 4 characters must always be letters.
-- [x] `email` must contain a valid email address
+- [x] `email` must contain a valid email address.
+This field is optional.
+When the field is set to `null` the user will receive no notifications over email.
-- [x] `phonenumber` must be a valid Global Number as described in RFC 3966 section 5.1.4.
-So always in the format of `+[countrycode][phonenumber]`.
-- [x] `notifications` can be an empty array but this results in receiving no notifications.
 - [x] `password` must at least be 8 characters long and may only contain the letters (`a-z`), capital letters (`A-Z`), numbers (`0-9`) and the following special characters: `!@#$%^&*()_-+={}[]:;?><.,`
-- [x] Items in the `notifications` array must be one of the following: `FBM` (facebook messenger), `MIL` (email) or `SMS`.
-Not all users are allowed to enable all types of notifications.
-The user will be informed of these restrictions when they try to enable one of the restricted notifications.
-Currently there is no way to get these restrictions upfront.

-Notifications through facebook messenger use the user phone number.
-If the user has not connected it's phone number to a facebook messenger account the notification will not arrive.
+- [x] `fcm-registration-tokens` is a list of firebase-cloud-messaging device registration tokens.
+Notifications are sent to all tokens in this list.

 ### Watchers
 Users can register watchers.
 A watcher looks like this: